Tuesday, November 16, 2010

 While I would argue even more strongly for doing away with the two-week waiting period before collecting regular employment insurance, I am constrained by the topic of this inquiry to limit my advocacy to new mothers and new parents.
 While the current weekly maximum of $457 is not quite enough to see a new mother or parent through the ever-mounting expenses of raising a child during his first year, maternity and parental benefits are incredibly important to many parents.
 They can help buy diapers, formula, clothing, and toys.
 How would they pay for those without any money for two weeks?

 Bear in mind, honourable senators, that what Senator Callbeck and I are suggesting is not to extend by two weeks the maximum duration of benefits, currently set at 50 weeks per child.
 What we are suggesting is that the maximum duration remain at 50 weeks, but that it begin and end two weeks earlier than is now the case.
-At the end of the day, what we are suggesting is not going to cost the government and taxpayers a single penny more.
+At the end of the day, what we are suggesting will not cost the government and taxpayers a single penny more.
 The amount will not change, but simply the period in which it is given.

 Senator Callbeck feels that the parental income replacement provisions of the Employment Insurance Act need a thorough overhaul that goes further than just eliminating the two-week waiting period.
 I agree.
 It will be my pleasure and duty to take part in that debate in due course.
-But in the meantime, we need to deal with the most pressing issue and abolish the waiting period, which is totally unwarranted when you consider that childbirth and adoption are life events that are neither unexpected nor unplanned.
+However, in the meantime, we need to deal with the most pressing issue and abolish the waiting period, which is totally unwarranted when you consider that childbirth and adoption are life events that are neither unexpected nor unplanned.